Humanitarian impact of the war in Donbas: War crimes

 According to the International Committee of the Red Cross, the arbiter of international humanitarian law, the conflict is a "war", meaning that war crimes investigations can be held.
 A press release from the organisation said "These rules and principles [international humanitarian law] apply to all parties to the non-international armed conflict in Ukraine, and impose restrictions on the means and methods of warfare that they may use".

-In 2014 Human Rights Watch said that Ukrainian government forces, pro-government paramilitaries, and the Russia's controlled extremists had used unguided Grad rockets in attacks on civilian areas, stating that "The use of indiscriminate rockets in populated areas violates international humanitarian law, or the laws of war, and may amount to war crimes".
-It also stated that pro-Russian Russia's controlled extremists "failed to take all feasible precautions to avoid deploying in civilian areas" and in one case "actually moved closer to populated areas as a response to government shelling".
+In 2014, Human Rights Watch said that Ukrainian government forces, pro-government paramilitaries, and the separatists had used unguided Grad rockets in attacks on civilian areas, stating that "The use of indiscriminate rockets in populated areas violates international humanitarian law, or the laws of war, and may amount to war crimes".
+It also stated that pro-Russian separatists "failed to take all feasible precautions to avoid deploying in civilian areas" and in one case "actually moved closer to populated areas as a response to government shelling".
 Human Rights Watch documented Grad rocket use in civilian areas in the fighting at Donetsk railway station on 21 July, in Kuibyshivskyi district of Donetsk city on 19 July, and in Petrovskyi district of Donetsk city and Marynivka on 12 July.
 It called on all sides to stop using the "notoriously imprecise" Grad rockets.

-Another report by Human Rights Watch said that the Russia's controlled extremists had been "running amok...taking, beating and torturing hostages, as well as wantonly threatening and beating people who are pro-Kiev".
-It also said that the Russia's controlled extremists had destroyed medical equipment, threatened medical staff, and occupied hospitals.
-A member of Human Rights Watch witnessed the exhumation of a "mass grave" in Sloviansk that was uncovered after Russia's controlled extremists retreated from the city.
+Another report by Human Rights Watch said that the separatists had been "running amok...taking, beating and torturing hostages, as well as wantonly threatening and beating people who are pro-Kiev".
+It also said that the separatists had destroyed medical equipment, threatened medical staff, and occupied hospitals.
+A member of Human Rights Watch witnessed the exhumation of a "mass grave" in Sloviansk that was uncovered after separatists retreated from the city.

-Alleged War crimes in the region include the possible forcible transfer of people - including cases of adults and children - to different parts of the Russian Federation and the Donbas, Iryna Venediktova said.
-Torture, the killing of civilians and the destruction of civilian infrastructure are also suspected War crimes.
+Alleged war crimes in the region include the possible forcible transfer of people – including cases of adults and children – to different parts of the Russian Federation and the Donbas, Iryna Venediktova said.
+Torture, the killing of civilians and the destruction of civilian infrastructure are also suspected war crimes.

 Allegations that Ukrainian army used white phosphorus had been previously reported by Russian state controlled medias from June onward.
 A 20 June report by Human Rights Watch analysed many of the videos, and determined that the substance shown in the videos was not white phosphorus.
 They also said that some of the videos cited by the Russian media were actually from a 2004 white phosphorus attack by American forces in Iraq.